Call today for a free consultation –

 No upfront fee

-A Proactive Approach To Maximizing What You Recover
+A Proactive Approach To Maximizing Your Recovery

-Once we reviews the facts of a personal injury case, it’s a good bet that we can summarize the approach the insurance company’s lawyers will use in attempt to minimize the amount that is paid out.
+Once we review the facts of a personal injury case, it’s a good bet that we can summarize the approach the insurance company’s lawyers will use in an attempt to minimize the amount that is paid out.
 Wright & Associates uses a proactive approach to avoid disputes: We develop a comprehensive report that presents all of the information necessary – medical and otherwise – for the insurance company to approve the full amount you deserve.
 If the insurance provider still offers less, Wright & Associates is prepared to advocate aggressively in court on your behalf.

 Our intent is to put more money in your pocket than you would recover on your own, even after attorney fees are covered.
 We welcome the opportunity to review the facts of your case and provide a candid assessment of what to expect.
 There is no consultation fee for personal injury cases.

 To avoid drawn-out disputes, contact our office as soon as possible after your accident.
-We work with clients throughout central Ohio, and will travel to meet with you if your injuries limit your mobility.
+We work with clients throughout central Ohio and will travel to meet with you if your injuries limit your mobility.

 Do’s and Don’ts after an accident